Aztorius/vitaforensic/README.md

 ## Step 2 : get the decryption key from cma.henkaku.xyz

+The AID used on the PSVita is a 16 caracters string that is shown inside the backup folder.

 ## Step 3 : decrypt the backup with psvimgtools

 https://github.com/yifanlu/psvimgtools